 I filled my days off hanging out with my new found friends lounging by the pool, playing bat and ball on the beach, taking boat trips to find secluded coves and exploring dirt roads that led to secret beaches.

 The days were long and hot, and the nights were even hotter!

 Being 19 years old I pretty much lived for the nightlife, always counting down the hours until work ended and as the sun would set it signalled that it was time to put my dancing shoes on and party the night away.

 There were some big nightclubs that would fly in famous named DJ's from around the world for special events and club nights but my preferred bars to hang out would always be the beach bars and open air discos (yes, they were called discos back then!).

 There was one sweet spot on the beach that was super chill.
 Everyone would sit around on comfy bean bags and kick back in hammocks whilst listening to Ministry of Sound Chillout Sessions with some classic Reggae thrown in for good measure.

 A little further down the beach there used to be this little old weathered looking Greek guy that would cook up souvlakis on his BBQ grill.
 He was a hit with both tourists and locals and that is when I first learned that you should always eat where the locals eat.
 It's a travel tip that's stuck with me forever.

 I can still almost taste the oregano, rosemary and fresh lemon when I think about them now!

-Long lasting friendships, crazy nights out dancing under the star lit sky, experiencing a new culture and the feeling of being care-free are the memories that I still hold dear to me even to this day...
+Long lasting friendships, crazy nights out dancing under the star lit sky, experiencing a new culture and the feeling of being care-free are the memories that I still hold dear to my heart even to this day.

 But the one thing that really made this a memorable summer was meeting a boy.